 About the Cognitive Psychology Program

 The cognitive program maintains active laboratories with state of the art equipment for research and graduate training.
 Our newly renovated facility includes ample office and laboratory space for graduate students.
-Laboratory facilities include a Dual Purkinje eyetracker for studying online processing during reading, multimedia work stations for presenting stimuli and collecting data, computer-controlled experimental stations for testing participants, and interview rooms for testing adults and preschool children.
+Laboratory facilities include a Dual Purkinje eyetracker for studying online processing during reading, multimedia work stations for presenting stimuli and collecting data, computer-controlled experimental stations for testing participants, and interview rooms for testing adults.
 Faculty and students conduct a sizeable amount of research with the Psychology Department's large pool of student participants.
 Many other studies are conducted with special populations such as children, older adults, and patients with cognitive disorders as a result of brain injury or trauma.

 Most graduates are employed in colleges and universities across the country, where they are engaged in research and teaching.
 Other graduates have pursued more applied goals and are employed in research institutes, laboratories, and human service settings.
 The chief aim of the program is to provide students with the skills and knowledge necessary to attain their own goals as researchers and teachers in psychology.